Obscurely/RustTemplate/README.md

 1. In order to update run the install command again, and you can now follow [usage](#-usage) for more information on how to use it.
+1. Also you might wanna create a shortcut and place it in the start-menu acording to your platform.

 ---